|

 Greek IV (2) - Prerequisite: Greek III - This course builds upon the foundation of Greek III.

-Homiletics I (2) - Two sections are required for graduation.
-Discussion of principles of preaching giving opportunity for the practical use thereof.
+Homiletics I (2) – Discussion of principles of preaching giving opportunity for the practical use thereof.

-Homiletics II (2) - Two sections are required for graduation.
-Discussion of principles of preaching giving opportunity for practical use thereof.
+Homiletics II (2) – Discussion of principles of preaching giving opportunity for practical use thereof.
 Homiletics I is not necessarily a prerequisite.

 Life of Christ (2) - A chronological look at our Savior’s life on earth, with necessary historical background.
 Practical and inspirational.